halseth/ephemeral-signing-service/doc/paper.md

 ## Abstract
-We introduce a blinded multi-signature scheme based on Schnorr signatures, that together with ephemeral keys forms a practical way for using presigned transactions to safely create vaults or other pre-determined transcation graphs.
+We introduce a blinded multi-signature scheme based on Schnorr signatures, that together with ephemeral keys forms a practical way for using presigned transactions to safely create vaults or other pre-determined transaction graphs.

 ## Introduction